 6. Acquiring the Zika Virus while pregnant has been linked to birth defects

 Acquiring the Zika Virus while you are pregnant can possibly cause a birth defect called microcephaly.

-7. Wearing light colored clothes that covers the majority of skin can help prevent infection.
+7. Wearing light-colored clothes that cover the majority of skin can help prevent infection.

 Mosquitos are not as attracted to light colors, so wearing them helps to repel mosquitos.
 In addition, wearing clothing that covers your skin reduces the chance of mosquitos biting you and thus causing infection of the Zika Virus.

 8. Wearing mosquito repellent is helpful in preventing infection.

 Mosquito repellent is helpful in hiding yourself from mosquitos while outside.
 If you are going to be outside in one space for a prolonged period of time use citronella candles as the candles are helpful in repelling mosquitos.

 9. Zika Virus diagnosis is easy with the help of a doctor.